dddrrreee/cs240lx-22spr/labs/13-verilog-uart/README.md

   machine).
 * Multiple UARTs: the FPGA can fit a bunch of UARTs -- maybe you can do something interesting with that.
-* Simulator: use Verilator to make a simulator that checks that the UART implementation is correct without needing the FPGA.
 * Currently only one byte is saved in the `flag_buf` before data starts getting lost.
 Implement a FIFO that has a configurable depth so that more data can be buffered.